YosysHQ/riscv-formal/docs/procedure.md

 See `imemcheck.sv` in [cores/picorv32/](../cores/picorv32/) for an example implementation.

+This check is superseded by the equivalent standard bus check above.

 ### Data Memcheck

 This check adds a memory abstraction that only emulates a single word of memory (at an unconstrained address).
 The memory word is read/write.
 The check tests if writes to and reads from the memory location (as reported via RVFI) are consistent.

 See `dmemcheck.sv` in [cores/picorv32/](../cores/picorv32/) for one possible implementation of this test.

+This check is superseded by the equivalent standard bus check above.

 ### Checking for equivalence of core with and without RVFI